Spring-SpringBoard/SpringBoard-Core/doc/source/extensions.rst

         end
     end

 We also need to define the two commands.
-This is done in separate files, in the *cmd* folder, which makes the Commands accessible from both unsynced (GUI) and synced (execution).
+This is done in separate files, in the `cmd folder <https://github.com/Spring-SpringBoard/SpringBoard-Core/tree/master/exts/example/cmd>`_, which makes the Commands accessible from both unsynced (GUI) and synced (execution).
 The *HelloWorldCommand* is rather simple, and it just prints out a single line of text.

 .. code-block:: lua